HOW TO PLAN A SWITZERLAND TRIP

 VISA FOR SWITZERLAND

 A Schengen Visa allows you to enter the Schengen Zone and travel freely within it for a certain period of time.
-The Schengen Visa is issued by the embassy or consulate of the country where you will spend the most time during your trip or the country where you will first enter the Schengen Zone.
+It is issued by the embassy or consulate of the country where you will spend the most time during your trip or the country where you will first enter the Schengen Zone.

 ARRIVING TO SWITZERLAND